Float and relax: How our drowning prevention research saves lives

 If you take a big breath in, that’s around three litres and the lethal dose of salt water for drowning is about a litre and half.
 Being under the water or having a big wave splash into your face can be enough to start the drowning process.

-Even though it’s the right thing to do, staying still in cold water can understandably feel counterintuitive.
 During his research, Mike also found that many people incorrectly believe they're unable to float, despite our bodies being naturally buoyant.

 Mike and his team conducted trials with 85 people of different ages, shapes, sizes, genders and swimming abilities.
 These revealed that everyone truly can float, either on their own or with gentle sculling.